kking1204/e2/p2/README.md

 * I then define two variables, PlayerAMove and PlayerBMove.
 * PlayerAMove chooses a string at random from the $throw variable: 'rocks' (0), 'paper' (1) or 'scissors' (2)
 * PlayerBMove chooses a string at random from the $throw variable: 'rocks' (0), 'paper' (1) or 'scissors' (2)
-* Using conditional logic, I'll declare the winner (in new variable $winner) based on our understanding of rock beating scissors,
+* Using conditional logic, I'll declare the winner (in new variable $winner) based on our understanding of rock beating scissors, etc.
 * On index.php page load, I'll display what Player A threw, and what Player B threw, and who the winner is.

 ## Outside resources